-Martin Riggs is a former Navy SEAL and Sheriff's Deputy in El Paso, Texas, who recently lost his pregnant wife in an auto accident.
+Martin Riggs (Clayne Crawford) is a former Navy SEAL and Sheriff's Deputy in El Paso, Texas, who recently lost his pregnant wife in an auto accident.
 Reeling from the loss and wanting to die, he moves to Los Angeles and transfers to the LAPD as a detective.
-There, he's partnered with Roger Murtaugh, a seasoned detective who just returned to the job after having suffered a major heart attack.
+There, he's partnered with Roger Murtaugh (Damon Wayans), a seasoned detective who just returned to the job after having suffered a major heart attack.
 The two immediately clash as one detective's hard-charging manner goes against the other's desire to reduce his stress as much as possible.

 - Actor Allusion: